-Considering the foregoing, the Telecommunications Authority of Trinidad and Tobago (the Authority) proposes to use the Universal Service Fund (USF) to embark on a contractual universal service initiative (CUSI).
+Considering the foregoing, the Telecommunications Authority of Trinidad and Tobago (the Authority) proposes to use the Universal Service Fund (USF) to embark on a contractual universal service initiative (CUSI) aimed at making Wi-Fi accessible on key modes of public transportation in Trinidad and Tobago.
+The initiative will commence with Wi-Fi on PTSC buses, water taxis and the inter-island ferries.